E-2T/FaucETH/README.md

 - **Improved Collaboration:** Sponsors, organizers, and hackers can collaborate seamlessly within the platform.

 ## Architecture
+We deployed smart contracts, written in Solidity, on the following EVM compatible testnet chains:

+- We used **TheGraph** for querying data on the backend without the need of querying it to the blockchain.
+Once the data is retrieved via GraphQL from a NextJS backend, it's shown on the frontend with React + Tailwind.

 ## Future Developments
 - **Multi-Chain Support:** Extend FaucETH to support a wider range of blockchain networks beyond EVM chains.
 This could include compatibility with different blockchain protocols to accommodate diverse hackathon environments.